portalhugger/Probability-Zero/plans.md

 * read maintenance manual (tutorial/guide)
   * The Liminal Universe Creation Keystone (LUCK) is a machine which, when activated, generates one of 7.7 * 10^77777 possible unique universes at random, with the caveat that it will not repeat any identical universe configurations.
 The Prime-Timeline cannot be created directly, as the necessary data for its reconstruction far exceeds the IFRAME's available informational storage.
   * The Scranton-Tarioux Autonomous Topological Sink (STATS) is a highly advanced reality anchor + generator that maintains the IFRAME's hyperdense, hyperreal structure.
 It also serves as the IFRAME's power generator, and it idly fabricates causality from hyperquantum fluctuations to supply the LUCK.
 If some element of the IFRAME breaks down, there are maintenance codes which can be inputted on a keypad (in STATS tab) to repair / reset the IFRAME.
-  * You're given a few codes at the start, unlocking options, statistics menus
+  * You're given a few codes at the start, unlocking options, statistics menus. for some reason the rest of the codes are not included, ie. the manual is visibly incomplete

 5 minutes